nautobot/nautobot-app-ssot/docs/user/integrations/solarwinds.md

 }
 ```

-- Finally there is an option to specify a Tenant to be assigned to the imported Devices, Prefixes, and IPAddreses.
+- Finally there is an option to specify a Tenant to be assigned to the imported Devices, Prefixes, and IPAddresses.
 This is handy for cases where you have multiple SolarWinds instances that are used by differing business units.
 !!! info
     Tenant names will also be used as Namespace names for any IP Addresses and Prefixes created, these Namespaces must be created by you!